fleetdm/fleet/frontend/README.md

 ### [interfaces](./interfaces)

-Files in the interfaces directory are used to specify the PropTypes for a reusable Kolide entity.
+Files in the interfaces directory are used to specify the PropTypes for a reusable Fleet entity.
 This is designed to DRY up the code and increase re-usability.
 These interfaces are imported into component files and implemented when defining the component's PropTypes.